CFT-HY/HILA/README.md

 }
 ~~~

-As before, you can refer to neighbouring sites by adding a direction:
+As before, you can refer to neighbouring sites by adding a Direction:
 ~~~ C++
 forsites(EVEN){
     my_field[X] = my_field[X+e_y];